Archiv für den Monat Juli 2011

 Here lived a family.
 We too, like the UN, believe that human beings do not need much to live, and these things are every human being’s right: freedom, equality, security… if there is a difference, it is that we fight to assert our fundamental rights, and the UN has deliberately and actively ignored and deprived us of them for over 30 years.
 Here lived a family… they were displaced again.

-Lies den Rest dieses Artikels
+Lies den Rest dieses Beitrags

 Iran-Mahnwache Berlin